 While your car’s out living a useful life, it may get some wear and tear along the way.
 Under the Car Next Door community rules, wear and tear is treated differently from damage.
-It’s not covered under the insurance policy (just as it wouldn’t be under your personal comprehensive insurance).
+It’s not covered under the damage and loss cover (just as it wouldn’t be under your personal comprehensive insurance).
 And while Borrowers are charged for repairing any damage to your car, they won’t be charged for repairing wear and tear.

 From time to time, Owners and Borrowers have been unsure whether certain scratches, scuffs or dents were ‘damage’ or ‘wear and tear’.
 To reduce confusion and make it easier to resolve discussions, we’ve updated and clarified the description of wear and tear in the Damage Policy.